Roger/coucher/README.rst

 TODO
 ----

-This is alpha software, use at your own risk, i'm not responsable of your dead kittens
+This is alpha software, use at your own risk, i'm not responsible for your dead kittens

 * complete couchdb api
 * design documents